 This sample goes through all polygon layers in the map and attempts to match the symbology from the standard style set to the layer name.
 ArcMap does this by default.
 Therefore, to see a real difference before testing the tool, layer names should be changed to reflect suitable styles.
-For executing this command.
+For example, try changing a layer name to "Glacier" and executing this command.